Massanutten Military Academy: Honor code

 As part of its mission the academy has a Cadet Honor Code patterned after the one at West Point.
 "A cadet will not lie, cheat, or steal, nor tolerate those who do."
 The Cadet Honor Council consists of juniors and seniors selected by the senior class and the faculty, as approved by the head of school.
 When a suspected honor code violation is reported, the Honor Council faculty advisers convene the council for a hearing at which the cadets involved are required to explain their conduct.
 The Honor Council recommends punishment and/or other measures appropriate to educate the Cadet Corps about the expectations of honorable behavior.
 Final approval lies with the head of school.
 Continued, repeated violations of the Honor Code may warrant dismissal from the academy.

 JROTC program

-MMA's Junior Reserve Officers' Training Corps (JROTC) is consistently recognized as an Honor Unit with Distinction.
+MMA's Army Junior Reserve Officers' Training Corps (JROTC) is consistently recognized as an Honor Unit with Distinction.
 Since 2011, MMA Cadets have qualified to compete in the JROTC Leadership and Academic Bowl (JLAB).
 Six times they have qualified for Level Two of the competition and three times they have qualified to compete at the national level.
 For the 2017 competition, MMA is placed in the top 24 programs in the nation and the #1 team in the 4th Brigade of Cadet Command.